May I visit DIU before I come as a student?

 If you are seeking gateway admission to DIU, 1) Send us your transcripts, and 2) if you are a non-native speaker of English, establish that you have adequate English proficiency for studies at DIU English Language Proficiency Requirements and Send us your transcripts (gateway)

 If you are seeking either graduate or undergraduate admission status 1) Send us your transcripts; 2) send your transcripts for an official transcript evaluation; and 3) if you are a non-native speaker of English establish that you have adequate English proficiency for studies at DIU.
 See English Language Proficiency Requirements and Send us your transcripts (graduate) and Send us your transcripts (undergraduate)

 Where do I send my overseas transcripts for evaluation?

 Academic records from outside the United States or Canada should be sent to both Dallas Int’l and to the Educational Credential Evaluators (www.ECE.org), the school record evaluation service that we recommends, to verify U.S. equivalency of courses taken and grades and degrees received.
 Dallas Int’l requires a “course-by-course evaluation.”
 If you go to ECE’s website, click “Apply Now,” select your country, and then “List of required documents,” you will see which school records to submit and how to submit them to ECE.

 If successful completion of your secondary school included mandatory national testing, please also provide ECE with an official copy (per their instructions) of exams taken and scores received to be included in their evaluation report.

-What level of English proficiency is required to study at Dallas International?
+What level of English proficiency is required to study at DIU?

 Am I required to attend orientation?

-Dallas International does not own or operate its own housing but there are several on-campus housing options available to Dallas International students.
+DIU does not own or operate its own housing but there are several on-campus housing options available to students.
 Visit our Housing page for more information.

 What off-campus housing options are available?